medic/cht-docs/content/en/apps/tutorials/targets.md

         pass: true
       }));
     },
-    dhis: { //codes should respond to code on DHIS site
+    dhis: { //The IDs should correspond to the IDs on DHIS site
       dataSet: 'VMuFODsyWaO',
       dataElement: 'kB0ZBFisE0e'
     }